Applying and qualifying for benefits

 To be eligible for New Zealand Superannuation, you must meet specific residency criteria, as well as being 65 or older, see “You’re 65 or older” in the “Types of benefits” section.

 You and your partner: How relationship status can affect getting a benefit

 If you’re receiving a single person or sole-parent benefit, your marital or relationship status is a key element of your entitlement to the relevant benefit.

-Work and Income will treat you as being part of a couple if you’re married or in a civil union or in a de facto relationship (a “relationship in the nature of marriage” (see “De facto relationships: ‘Relationships in the nature of marriage’” below).
+Work and Income will treat you as being part of a couple if you’re married or in a civil union or in a de facto relationship.
+See “De facto relationships: ‘Relationships in the nature of marriage’” below.

-Note: If Work and Income claim you’re in a relationship in the nature of a marriage but you disagree with this, you should contact your nearest benefit-rights group (see “Other resources” in this chapter) before you talk to Work and Income.
+Note: If Work and Income claim you’re in a relationship in the nature of a marriage but you disagree with this, you should contact your nearest benefit-rights group (see “Where to go for more support” in this chapter) before you talk to Work and Income.
 Accusations of benefit fraud are serious matters, and can lead to criminal charges being laid against you.